hanbollar/hbout/README.md

 - there's a star named after me (got it as a birthday gift) in one of the official registries

-- athletically i'm a mess, half the time i'm left-side dominate, half the time it's right, your guess is as good as mine
+- athletically, half the time i'm left-side dominate, half the time it's right, your guess is as good as mine